Govt to take stakeholders on board to evolve consensus on PMDA: Fawad

 He observed this during a meeting with British High Commissioner to Pakistan Dr Christian Turner, who said that all stakeholders should be taken on board before finalising the draft of the PMDA.
 The minister said that the PMDA aimed at ensuring a cohesive approach to media development and efficient management besides providing one window operation to media practitioners and the consumers.

-Fawad also hoped that the British government would review its policy of retaining Pakistan on the red list as the government has removed several reservations of the United Kingdom on Pakistan's COVID-19 data.
+Fawad also hoped that British government would review its policy of retaining Pakistan on the red list as the government has removed several reservations of United Kingdom on Pakistan's COVID-19 data.

 He said that presently seven regulatory bodies were regulating media organisations.
 These bodies, he said include Pemra, Press Council of Pakistan, Pakistan Telecom Authority, Central Board of Films Censors, Press Registrar Office, Audit Bureau of Circulation and Implementation Tribunal for Newspapers Employees.